Expert Neuropsych Evaluations

 How should I prepare for my evaluation?

-After you book your appointment, you will be sent a set of instructions for preparing for the cognitive evaluation, including how to access the Zoom platform, which will be used for the appointment.
-You will also be sent some testing materials by mail, including a tripod for your phone/tablet and a paper-based tests.
-Generally, patients should wear their glasses or hearing aids, if applicable, and take all medication as prescribed on the day of testing.
-We recommend using over-the-ear headphones that plug directly into your electronic device during the assessment, unless you frequently use Zoom and do not have any trouble hearing from your electronic device.
-If you think you will need headphones but don't have any, Minder can mail you a set of headphones.
+After you book your appointment, you will be sent a brief set of instructions for preparing for the neuropsychological evaluation.
+We will also send you a packet of testing materials by mail, including a tripod for your phone/tablet and a paper-based tests.
 Regarding other technical preparations, we have created a document and a video to help you get your electronic devices ready for the online appointment.
 We can also call you before your appointment for a "Tech Check" to make sure everything is ready to go.

 What is the cost?
 When do I need to pay?